Denloob/dci-screeps/README.md

-for updates.

 # THIS PROJECT IS DEPRECATED

 This repository is not maintained anymore.
-Stay tuned for updates on [GitHub](https://github.com/Denloob).
+Stay tuned for updates on my [GitHub](https://github.com/Denloob).

 ---